great-expectations/great_expectations/docs/guides/expectations/how_to_use_self_initializing_expectations.md

 This guide assumes that you are creating and editing expectations in a Jupyter Notebook.
 This process is covered in the guide: [How to create and edit expectations with instant feedback from a sample batch of data](./how_to_create_and_edit_expectations_with_instant_feedback_from_a_sample_batch_of_data.md).

 Additionally, this guide assumes that you are using a multi-batch <TechnicalTag tag="batch_request" text="Batch Request" /> to provide your sample data.
-(Self-initializing Expectations will work when run on a single Batch, but they really shine when run on multiple Batches that would have otherwise needed to be individually processed if a manual aproach were taken.)
+(Auto-initializing Expectations will work when run on a single Batch, but they really shine when run on multiple Batches that would have otherwise needed to be individually processed if a manual aproach were taken.)

-### 1. Determine if your Expectation is self-initializing
+### 1. Determine if your Expectation is auto-initializing

 Not all Expectations are self-initializng.
-In order to be a self-initializing Expectation, an Expectation must have parameters that can be estimated.
+In order to be a auto-initializing Expectation, an Expectation must have parameters that can be estimated.
 As an example: `ExpectColumnToExist` only takes in a `Domain` (which is the column name) and checks whether the column name is in the list of names in the table's metadata.
-This would be an example of an Expectation that would not work under the self-initializing framework.
+This would be an example of an Expectation that would not work under the auto-initializing framework.

-An example of Expectations that would work under the self-initializing framework would be the ones that have numeric ranges, like `ExpectColumnMeanToBeBetween`, `ExpectColumnMaxToBeBetween`, and `ExpectColumnSumToBeBetween`.
+An example of Expectations that would work under the auto-initializing framework would be the ones that have numeric ranges, like `ExpectColumnMeanToBeBetween`, `ExpectColumnMaxToBeBetween`, and `ExpectColumnSumToBeBetween`.

-To check whether the Expectation you are interested in works under the self-initializing framework, run the `is_expectation_self_initializing()` method of the `Expectation` class.
+To check whether the Expectation you are interested in works under the auto-initializing framework, run the `is_expectation_self_initializing()` method of the `Expectation` class.

 For example: